SErvices & PROGRAMS

 CCRT does not discriminate the delivery of services to any client based on race, creed, color, gender, age or sexual orientation.

-"CCRT's most pressing concern is keeping people in their homes so they don't end up on the street," said Williams, who has been the CCRT director for twenty years.
+"CCRT's most pressing concern is keeping people in their homes so they don't end up on the street," said Williams, who has been the CCRT director for twenty-one years.
 "Once that happens, every problem gets magnified.
 We are providing assistance for low-income and homeless people who are trying to break a vicious cycle of poverty.
 We are working to stabilize their living situation".
 Barbara Williams, Director.

 Emergency Help Form